 There is also the possibility of extracting methane gas from landfill sites to generate electricity, which companies such as Bioverda in Ireland specialise in doing.
 Bioverda belongs to the Beauparc group, as does Panda Power.

 9. Wind power

-There are 226 wind farms in the Republic of Ireland and in 2015 they generated a record 23% of the electricity needed.
-Development of wind farms in Ireland is subsidized by the EU and the PSO (public service obligation) levy that everyone pays on their electricity bills.
+There are 226 wind farms in the Republic of Ireland and in 2020 they generated a record 43% of the electricity needed.
+The development of wind farms in Ireland is subsidized by the EU and the PSO (public service obligation) levy that everyone pays on their electricity bills.
 Wind power is difficult to predict and fluctuates between being able to provide nearly nothing, and up to 32.3% of the electricity requirements of Ireland.

 RESS (Renewable Electricity Support Scheme)

 In July 2018 the RESS was given the green light by the Irish government.
 The scheme is designed to incentivise the development of renewable energy in Ireland and to encourage community participation in renewable projects.
 Auctions will be held throughout the lifetime of the scheme to secure the most favourable electricity prices for consumers.

 Auctions began in 2019, with the intention to close the gap as much and as quickly as possible between the current renewable setup and our EU 2030 renewable targets.
 The aim of holding several auctions, rather than assigning projects in one auction, is to leave the possibility of taking advantage of falling technology costs.

 Amid worries of electricity supply in the looming shadow of Brexit, there is one, star contender, for solving supply issues, and that is the Celtic Interconnector.
 The proposal would see Ireland directly linked to the French electricity grid and allow Ireland to both import and export enough energy to potentially supply 450,000 homes.